Fairness under Graph Uncertainty: Achieving Interventional Fairness with Partially Known Causal Graphs over Clusters of Variables: Proofs

 \emph{($\Leftarrow$)} Assume Conditions (1)--(2).
 Orient each undirected edge incident to $\biA$ as $\biU\to\biA$ for $\biU\in S$ and $\biA\to\biV$ for $\biV\in \mathrm{sib}(\biA,\cCPDAG)\setminus S$.
 Condition (1) ensures that any unshielded collider created at $\biA$ is allowed (i.e., it occurs only when the corresponding independence arc is $\typeNever$), so no independence-arc constraint at $\biA$ is violated.
 Condition (2) rules out a back-path in $\cCPDAG_{\rightarrow}$ that would force a directed cycle once we impose $\biU\to\biA$ and $\biA\to\biV$; see \Cref{lemma2}.

-Since $\cCPDAG$ represents a nonempty cluster MEC and our imposed orientations do not contradict the fixed constraints (i.e., independence-arc constraints and acyclicity constraints), there exists at least one cluster DAG extension $G$ in the MEC realizing these orientations.
+Since $\cCPDAG$ represents a nonempty cluster MEC and our imposed orientations do not contradict the fixed constraints on independence-arc and acyclicity, there exists at least one cluster DAG extension $G$ in the MEC realizing these orientations.
 In that $G$, the parents of $\biA$ among its siblings are exactly $S$.
 Hence $S$ is a possible parent set of $\biA$. \end{proof}